 The idea for Stormy House originated in a workshop with Opera North Projects in 2014.
 In 2017 Whitestone Arts visited Japan to meet possible collaborators and explore the landscape of rural Honshu.
 In June and July 2018 we hosted visits by the celebrated calligrapher Misuzu Kosaka and the Butoh dancer Ima Tenko, creating material for our video installation and working with classes at Haworth and Copthorne (Bradford) Primary Schools.
 A day of Japan-related activities curated by Whitestone Arts, including a tea ceremony conducted by Ayaka Morinoto, took place at the Brontë Parsonage Museum on 1 July.
 This, and our November premiere in Haworth form part of year-long celebrations for Emily Brontë’s bicentenary.

-Our partnership with 59 Productions brings world-class creative and technical expertise to the project, which will tour to Theatre in the Mill, Bradford and Trestle Arts Base, St Albans in 2019.
+Our partnership with 59 Productions brings world-class creative and technical expertise to the project, with future touring tbc.

 In the depths of the Dark House and shadows, we placed Woman, marking her as the whitest of beings; but only the face and hands.
 The teeth were painted black, the lips green-black, the eyebrows shaved.
 She was as a spectre: might not the Darkness have emerged from her mouth and black teeth, from the black of her hair, like the thread from a great Earth Spider?